robertodepool/data-analytics-power-bi-report707/README.md

     - X axis: Date Hierarchy
     - Y axis: Total Customers measures
     Where it was selected that the user could only drill down up to Start of Month, hence deselecting Date and Start of Week on the Data pane
 2. A trend line, and a forecast for the next 10 periods with a 95% confidence interval were added.
-This can be selected to be turned on, on the Format pane.

 ### Task 4 - Creating a Top 20 Customer table
 1. A visuals table was created with the followiung columns:
     - Customers[Full Name]
     - Total Orders measure
     - Total Revenue measure
-2. A TopN Filter was applied to get the Top 20 Customers based on the Total Revenue
+2. A TopN Filter was applied to get the Top 20 Customers based on the Total Revenue.
 ### Task 5 - Creating Top Customer Cards
-1. A card (new) visual was added.
-This was done by using a Q&A card to get the Top customer by Top Revenue (this is the prompt).
-2. Then the card visual icon is pressed and Full Name, Total Quantity and Total Revenue are selected.
+1. A card visual was added to show the top customer, selecting Full Name, Total Quantity and Total Revenue.
 ### Task 6 - Adding a Data Slicer
 1. A data slicer was added.
 By pressing on the visual followed by selecting Year which is what we want the data to be sliced on.

 ## Milestone 6 - Customer Detail Page
 ### Task 1 - Creating task visuals
-1. Adding card visuals using the card (new)
+1. Card visuals were added
 2. Total Revenue, Total Orders and Total Profit are the measures selected
 3. On  Format > Callout Values we select 2 decimal points for Total Profit and Total Revenue, 1 decimal point for Total Orders
 4. The formatting of the card visuals to kept the same as in the Customer Detail page

 ### Task 2 - Adding a Revenue Trending Line Chart
 1. Copying the Customer Details line graph.
-2. The Y axis is changed to Total Revenue, The X axis is kept the same.
+2. The Y axis is changed to Total Revenue, The X axis is kept the same
 ### Task 3 - Adding Donut charts for Total Revenue by Country and Total Revenue by Store Type
 1. Revenue by Country donut chart:
     - Copy donut chart from Customer detail page